JoserraLP/SmartTLC/traffic_predictor/README.md

 #### Training
 It performs the training process of each ML model.
 Its parameters are:
-- **-t FILE, --train FILE**: starts the training process and  indicates the input dataset file used to train the models.
+- **-t INPUT_FILE, --train INPUT_FILE**: starts the training process and  indicates the input dataset file used to train the models.
 - **-f FOLDS, --folds FOLDS**: k-fold split dataset process number of folds.
-Default is 2.
+Default is *2*.
 - **-c, --clean**: it deletes the models stored previously if enabled.
-By default, is disabled.
+By default, By default, is *False*, meaning it is disabled.

 ```sh
 python ml_trainer.py --train ../output/simulation_calendar.csv -c